SklyerX/discord-info/README.md

 <br/>

-# 🌟 Spread the word!
+# 🌟 Spread the word!!

 If you want to say thank you and/or support active development of the repo:
 - Add a GitHub Star to the project!